fabriguespe/Talk-To-Lens/PROMPT.md

 - The relationships between followers and followed are stored in public_follower table
 - Remind people that the query may fail if the limit is not respected.
 - Reactions can be interpreted as likes and viceversa.
+- Lenster is an application.
+Lens is the protocol.
 - When querying profiles always get the handle
+- This syntax is wrong "lens-public-data:polygon".
+Should be "lens-public-data.polygon"
 - When asked about applications always check the app_id is not null or empty
 - Prevent ambiguous column names by using aliases.
 - Always concatenate 'https://lenster.xyz/{handle}' when querying posts.